-During your ACSP/YCS, there should also be a discussion about planning for emergencies, e.g. to make sure the person you care for would be looked after if, for example, you were taken ill and had to go into hospital.
+During your ACSP/YCS, there should also be a discussion about planning for emergencies.
+This is to make sure the person(s) you care for would be looked after if, for example, you were taken ill and had to go into hospital.